 Copying, Pasting, and Duplication

-Copying in the iSMA Tool uses a standard Windows clipboard and may take place within the limits of one controller or between two controllers.
+Copying in the iC Tool uses a standard Windows clipboard and may take place within the limits of one device.
 Copying always includes all the inferior components of the selected component.

-- Copying in the iSMA Tool requires to identify components to be copied by selecting them.
+Copying in the iC Tool requires to identify components to be copied by selecting them.
 When a Copy option or Ctrl+C combination is used, the elements are saved to the Windows clipboard.
-This allows the Paste option to be used in any moment in the future until the next element is copied, even after the components, which were copied, were deleted because the iSMA Tool automatically recreates the copied structure by recreating the needed components remembered in the clipboard.
+This allows the Paste option to be used in any moment in the future until the next element is copied, even after the components, which were copied, were deleted because the iC Tool automatically recreates the copied structure by recreating the needed components remembered in the clipboard.

-- Copying includes all the links created between the copied components.
+Copying includes all the links created between the copied components.
 This means that while pasting the links between these components will be recreated.
-The situation is different for external links (links to components placed under a different parent).
-Basic Paste function does not support the recreation of external links, this needs another Paste Special function described in the following point.
+The situation is different for external links (links to components placed under a different parent/superior component).
+A basic Paste function does not support the recreation of external links, this needs the Paste Special function described in the following point.

-- Copied components may be pasted into a chosen place in the Wire Sheet or Property Sheet views or in the Workspace Tree window, by indicating the pasting place and pressing Ctrl + V, or Paste from the context menu.
+Copied components may be pasted into a chosen place in the Wire Sheet or Property Sheet views or in the Workspace Tree window, by indicating the pasting place and pressing Ctrl+V, or using the Paste option from the context menu.

-- Pasting function can be used many times because pasting does not erase the clipboard.
+Pasting function can be used many times because pasting does not erase the clipboard.
 The clipboard is wiped after device disconnection.
-The pasting option can be performed only within the same device.

-- When pasting a single component, the system will ask for a new component name (with a highlighted name suggestion and support for bulk naming patterns, see Renaming Components) and number of copies to paste, and for a multi-component operation the iSMA Tool will use a mechanism ensuring that the names will be unique.
+When pasting a single component, the system will ask for a new component’s name (with a highlighted name suggestion and support for bulk naming patterns, see Renaming Components) and number of copies to paste, and for a multi-component operation the iC Tool will use a mechanism ensuring that the names will be unique.

 An expanded version of the Paste function is called Paste Special (available in the context menu); its aim is to recreate external links for copied components.